Made in Taiwan: History

 In 1991, the Taiwan External Trade Development Council (TAITRA) commissioned design firm Bright & Associates to improve the quality and image of the Made in Taiwan brand.

 In 2010, there was a push by the Ministry of Economic Affairs to promote certified made-in-Taiwan products in Taiwan, including stocking participating items at major chain stores.

+Made in Taiwan marks are often affixed to goods not made in Taiwan, a form of origin fraud.

+Popular culture

+In 2023 Clarissa Wei released a cookbook called Made in Taiwan: Recipes and Stories of the Island Nation.